Skip to content

 Step 4: Audit Teams Membership

-Use Teams Admin Center and PowerShell for membership audit:
+Use Teams admin center and PowerShell for membership audit:

-# Key audit commands (see Playbook 1.6.3):
+# Key audit commands (see PowerShell Setup playbook):

 # Get-Team | List all Teams